Justice Party (Burma)

 The Justice Party (တရားမျှတမှု ပါတီ) was a political party in Burma.

 History

-The party was established on 3 November 1954 by former Supreme Court judge Aye Maung.
+The party was established on 3 November 1954 by former Supreme Court judge E Maung.
 He saw the party as the Burmese equivalent to the centre-right British Liberal Party.

-It joined the National United Front, and Maung was elected to the Chamber of Deputies in the 1956 elections.
-However, Maung later became a supporter of Anti-Fascist People's Freedom League Prime Minister U Nu.
+It joined the National United Front, and E Maung was elected to the Chamber of Deputies in the 1956 elections.
+However, E Maung later became a supporter of Anti-Fascist People's Freedom League Prime Minister U Nu.